ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 This section provides an overview of this profile, i.e., of how to use the ACE framework for authentication and authorization {{RFC9200}} when communications between a client and one or more resource servers are secured using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-This profile describes how access control is enforced for a client that has joined an OSCORE group, to access resources hosted by other members in that group.
-The client needs to join the OSCORE group before requesting an access token that indicates the client's authorization and access rights related to such resources in the group.
+In this profile, access control is enforced for a client that has joined an OSCORE group, to access resources hosted by resource servers that are also members in the same group.

+After the client has joined the OSCORE group and as long as it is a member of that group, the client can send to the authorization server (AS) an access token request for issuing an access token that indicates the client's authorization and access rights related to such resources in the group.

+If the request is granted, the AS replies to C with a successful response.
+Also, the AS can provide the access token to the client by including it in the response, or instead upload the access token directly to the RS as per the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
+The latter option is not detailed further in this document.

+In the case that the client has obtained an access token from the AS, the client uploads the access token to the RS, using the authz-info endpoint and mechanisms specified in {{Section 5.10 of RFC9200}}.
+When using this profile, the communication with the authz-info endpoint is not protected.

+If the access token is valid, the RS relies on information in the access token and on the assistance of the Group Manager to verify the client's group membership in the OSCORE group.
+If all verifications succeed, the RS replies to the client with a 2.01 (Created) response.
+Then, the RS associates the access token with the Recipient Context pertaining to the client, within the Group OSCORE Security Context used in the group.

+After that, when the RS receives and successfully verifies a request from the client protected with Group OSCORE, the RS performs access rights verification per the access token associated with the Recipient Context pertaining to the client, which was used to verify the request and is included in the Group OSCORE Security Context used in the group.

 The process for joining the OSCORE group through the respective Group Manager takes place separately from the process described in this document, and it is out of the scope of this profile.
 For applications that intend to use this profile, it is RECOMMENDED that the realization of Group Manager used is the one based on the ACE framework and defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.

-An overview of the protocol flow for this profile is shown by the example in {{fig-protocol-overview}}, where it is assumed that both the resource servers RS1 and RS2 are associated with the same authorization server AS.
+An overview of the protocol flow for this profile is shown by the example in {{fig-protocol-overview}}, where it is assumed that both the resource servers RS1 and RS2 are associated with the same AS.
 It is also assumed that the client C as well as RS1 and RS2 have previously joined an OSCORE group with Group Identifier (Gid) 0xabcd0000, and that they got assigned Sender ID (Sid) 0x00, 0x01, and 0x02 in the group, respectively.
 The names of messages coincide with those of {{RFC9200}} when applicable.
 Messages in square brackets are optional.

 ~~~~~~~~~~~ aasvg
 C                             RS1         RS2                        AS